usc-isi-i2/dig-etl-engine/README.md

 Configure Docker to use at least **6GB** of memory.
 DIG will not work with less than 4GB and is unstable with less than 6GB.

 > On Mac and Windows, you can set the Docker memory in the Preferences menu of the Docker application.
-Details are in the Docker documentaiton pages ([Mac Docker](https://docs.docker.com/docker-for-mac/#advanced) or [Windows Docker](https://docs.docker.com/docker-for-windows/#advanced)).
+Details are in the Docker documentation pages ([Mac Docker](https://docs.docker.com/docker-for-mac/#advanced) or [Windows Docker](https://docs.docker.com/docker-for-windows/#advanced)).
 In Linux, Docker is built on LXC of kernel, the latest version of kernel and enough memory on host are required.

 Clone this repository.